baetyl/baetyl/doc/us-en/about/How-to-contribute.md

 2. Prepare for the development environment

-   If you want to contribute code to OpenEdge, please run:

    ```bash
    go get github.com/baidu/openedge # clone openedge official repo
    cd $GOPATH/github.com/baidu/openedge # step into openedge